As we prepare to welcome A-Trak back on 3rd December, we look back at the eye-opening video for "Barbra Streisand"

 Pharrell Williams, looking exactly the same as he always has done.
 2010 marked the beginning of what has been one of the most remarkable rises to fame of any producer.

-A refreshingly candid snapshot of Kanye West, undoctored and unedited, if only for a second.
+A refreshingly candid snapshot of Kanye West, un-doctored and unedited, if only for a second.

-We catch glimpses of artists like then It Babe Uffie, the First Lady of seminal French label, Ed Banger.
-Tracks like 'Pop The Glock' and 'ADD SUV' (released in 2010 with Pharrell on production and Armand on remix duties) caught the hearts of hype blogs, though her career failed to materialise into anything more substantial.
+We catch glimpses of artists like then It Babe, Uffie, the First Lady of seminal French label, Ed Banger.
+Tracks like "Pop The Glock" and "ADD SUV" (released in 2010 with Pharrell on production and Armand on remix duties) caught the hearts of hype blogs, though her career failed to materialise into anything more substantial.

+Whereas Uffie faded from this video into obscurity, another character appears, who has only risen to prominence.
+Non other than the now ubiquitous owner of social media real estate, Fat Jew.
 Five years ago the 'cultural commentator' was a member of comedy rap group Team Facelift.
-He left the music industry the year Barbra Streisand was released, sensing opportunity elsewhere.
-To think that Instagram didn't even exist in 2010, he has since become the world's first male plus size model, and hosts a show called "Money Pizza Respect" on Beats 1.
+He left the music industry the year "Barbra Streisand" was released, sensing opportunity elsewhere.
+To think that Instagram didn't even exist in 2010, he has since become the world's first male plus size model, and hosts a show called Money Pizza Respect on Beats 1.

-Revered in 2010 and now legendary in 2015, they have weathered the storms the music industry has faced since the beginnings, and will continue to prove that in amongst the bullshit, true talent remains steadfast and as important as ever.
+Revered in 2010 and now legendary in 2016, they have weathered the storms the music industry has faced since the beginnings, and will continue to prove that in amongst the bullshit, true talent remains steadfast and as important as ever.

 Some have continued their trajectory of success regardless of scenario.
-Santigold and Ezra have respectively continued to release critically acclaimed music, natural born music makers who were born from a bubble pot of excitement that 'Barbra Streisand' captures perfectly.
+Santigold and Ezra have respectively continued to release critically acclaimed music, natural born music makers who were born from a bubble pot of excitement that "Barbra Streisand" captures perfectly.

 As for the others; rest assured we won't see Kanye or Pharrell cropping up in candid music videos again.
-Barbra Streisand captured a hey day, and for that, we can only learn to love it then loathe it again.
+"Barbra Streisand" captured a hey day, and for that, we can only learn to love it.